alexandreleroux/Animoog/map/README.md

 6. Indicate what you added or changed in the 'Propose file change' box and click the 'Propose file change' button
 7. On the 'Comparing changes' page that loaded, click on 'Create pull request'

 Bravo, you're done!
-Once I'll accept your changes, the map will be updated and all other users will see the improvements you've done.
+Once I'll accept your changes, the map will be updated and all other players will see the improvements you've done.

 Warning